aksiooma/Chatlyst/README.md

-# WittyAI Chatbot
+# Chatlyst - AI powered Chatbot

 <img src=https://res.cloudinary.com/dxlzstktn/image/upload/v1707327094/Prome/WittyScreenshot_jap9jw.png alt="Chatbot">

 ## Overview
-WittyAI is a chatbot application originally designed to bring humor and cleverness to everyday interactions.
+Chatlyst is a chatbot application originally designed to bring humor and cleverness to everyday interactions.
 Inspired by the playful banter of online communities like Reddit, this chatbot stands out with its sassy and sarcastic demeanor.
 It's built to assist users in their daily tasks and queries while maintaining a unique, engaging personality.
-This version of WittyAI is the "skeleton" version, which lays the foundation without predefined roles.
+This version of Chatlyst is the "skeleton" version, which lays the foundation without predefined roles.

 ## Features
 - Minimalistic UI